JakubIllner/jakubillner.github.io/_posts/2023-02-19-data-lake-on-oci-object-storage-2.markdown

 * Domain has all its Data Products within a single OCI Compartment.
 * Data Product stores all its entities in a single OCI Object Storage Bucket.
+* Bucket contains OCI Object Storage objects belonging to Entities and Partitions.
-* Since Object Storage namespace is flat, Entities, Partitions, and Files are encoded in the Object Name.
+* Names of Entities, Partitions, and Files are encoded in object names.

 Note that names of objects in OCI Object Storage often use `/` separator in a name to emulate a folder structure.
 However, interpretation of such structure is up to the client.